 In 2019, VISA and MasterCard, the two strategic partners, broke away from the great Libra players.
 Vodafone is the latest in a series of global companies leaving Facebook.
 Speaking to Vodafone revealed the following:

 “From the outset, we argued that Vodafone’s goal is to really help people who can’t hold bank accounts and people who don’t want to use banks.
 We remain fully focused on achieving our goal, and we believe that we will succeed if we move our focus to the (mobile financial platform) M-Pesa.”

 M-Pesa is a relatively successful startup, which is especially popular in Eastern and Southern Africa.

 Central banks merge

 Europe is also thinking about its country.
 He also wants a new European Central Bank president, who has already taken the first steps to create the euro.
 We must soon find out their specifications.
-In fact, it could be launched in a few years.
+It could be launched in a few years.

 China is also working hard on its currency.
-It will be interesting to know whether the crypto has succeeded or will end up in the ruins of history.
-However, the only real estate crypto is still Petro, a Venezuelan oil crypto.
+It will be interesting to know whether the crypto has succeeded or will end up in historical ruins.
+However, the only real estate crypto is still Petro, Venezuelan oil crypto.

 Crypto like Libra can threaten the global economy if they are not tightly regulated, warns the G7.

 Libya could endanger the global economy if it is not tightly regulated, warn the G7 finance ministers.
 Balance crypto can potentially be a tool for money laundering, terrorist financing, and drug sales.
 That’s what the G7 leaders say.